Level I and II Courses for Summer 2026

 Times: 8:00am-5:00pm weekdays

-Required Materials: A list of materials will be sent to you prior to your workshop through a link to West Music Company.
+Required Materials: A list of materials will be sent to you upon registration for the course.

 AOSA has partnered with Ashland University to provide graduate credit for chapter run courses.
 If taking for non-credit, participants can earn 70 hours of Professional Development.